thehottgame/TheHoTTGame/Trinitarianism/Quest0.md

      width="500"
      class="center"/>

-This has no interpretation as a proposition since there are 'too many proofs' - mathematicians classically don't distinguish between proofs of a single proposition.
+`ℕ` has no interpretation as a proposition since there are 'too many proofs' - mathematicians classically don't distinguish between proofs of a single proposition.